-Planning for the ultimate distribution of your assets can be a complicated process fraught with sensitive subjects.
-It is vital that loved ones are provided for in the manner you intend.
-Divorce, second marriage, children from multiple marriages and blended families of all types can make estate planning more difficult.
+Estate planning for the protection and ultimate distribution of your assets can be a complicated process fraught with sensitive subjects.
+Solid estate plans often include living or testamentary trusts that include comprehensive guidance for people / beneficiary planning in addition to the various tax, legal and technical aspects.
+It is vital that loved ones are provided for in the manner you intend – a plan that is attentive to particular beneficiary conditions, assets, objectives, disabilities, elder care needs, divorce, second marriages, etc. Often children from multiple marriages and blended families of all types can make estate planning more difficult.
 To avoid assets ending up in unintended hands, certain strategies, employing both a well-drafted will and a trust (or several trusts) can avoid common pitfalls.

 What is a trust?